NSS-Day-Cohort-55/client-side-mastery/05-martins-aquarium/chapters/HTML_AQUARIUM.md

 ## Time to Build

 The instruction team will lead the class through the construction of Martin's Aquarium.
-You may follow along, or you can close your computer and watch what gets built and offer your suggestions.
+You may follow along, or you can close your computer and watch.
+Be sure to ask questions and give suggestions.